f5devcentral/nginx-one-lab/docs/README.md

     ![Manually Create Initial Configuration](media/lab5-3.png)

-1. A editor window appears that allows you to define the configuration for the NGINX instance.
+1. An editor window appears that allows you to define the configuration to use for the NGINX instances.

     ![Manual Configuration](media/lab5-4.png)